Our Setup · 2026

 The camera that lives in the jacket pocket.

 Fixed 23mm f/2, incredible film simulations, and a shooting experience that makes you pick it up constantly.
 Doesn't compete with the Sony - does something else entirely: makes you shoot more.
 The fixed lens forces you to move, compose differently, see the scene instead of zooming past it.
 Every street shot, restaurant, candid moment - that's the Fuji.
+We deliberately chose a night shot to show there are no compromises in low light either - the 40MP sensor and f/2 lens deliver clean, detailed images long after sunset.
 Also where our Film Simulation Recipes come from.

 Sensor40 MP APS-C